-Understanding the Power BI admin role
+Understanding the Power BI service administrator role

 Select the user that you want to assign the role to.

-Select Customized administrator > Power BI service administrator
+Select Customized administrator > Power BI service administrator.

 You should see Power BI service administrator listed for the role of that user.
-They will now have access to the Power BI admin portal.

-You will need to get the ObjectId for the Power BI Service Administrator role.
+Second, get the ObjectId for the Power BI Service Administrator role.
 You can run Get-AzureADDirectoryRole to get the ObjectId

 PS C:\Windows\system32> Get-AzureADDirectoryRole ObjectId DisplayName Description -------- ----------- ----------- 00f79122-c45d-436d-8d4a-2c0c6ca246bf Power BI Service Administrator Full access in the Power BI Service.
 250d1222-4bc0-4b4b-8466-5d5765d14af9 Helpdesk Administrator Helpdesk Administrator has access to perform..
 3ddec257-efdc-423d-9d24-b7cf29e0c86b Directory Synchronization Accounts Directory Synchronization Accounts 50daa576-896c-4bf3-a84e-1d9d1875c7a7 Company Administrator Company Administrator role has full access t..
 6a452384-6eb9-4793-8782-f4e7313b4dfd Device Administrators Device Administrators 9900b7db-35d9-4e56-a8e3-c5026cac3a11 AdHoc License Administrator Allows access manage AdHoc license. a3631cce-16ce-47a3-bbe1-79b9774a0570 Directory Readers Allows access to various read only tasks in .. f727e2f3-0829-41a7-8c5c-5af83c37f57b Email Verified User Creator Allows creation of new email verified users.

-In this case, the role objectid is 00f79122-c45d-436d-8d4a-2c0c6ca246bf.
+In this case, the role's ObjectId is 00f79122-c45d-436d-8d4a-2c0c6ca246bf.

-PS C:\Windows\system32> Get-AzureADUser -SearchString 'email@example.com' ObjectId DisplayName UserPrincipalName UserType -------- ----------- ----------------- -------- 6a2bfca2-98ba-413a-be61-6e4bbb8b8a4c Tim firstname.lastname@example.org Member
+PS C:\Windows\system32> Get-AzureADUser -ObjectId 'email@example.com' ObjectId DisplayName UserPrincipalName UserType -------- ----------- ----------------- -------- 6a2bfca2-98ba-413a-be61-6e4bbb8b8a4c Tim firstname.lastname@example.org Member

 To add the member to the role, run Add-AzureADDirectoryRoleMember.